DioneProtocol/odyssey-tooling-sdk-go/README.md

 ### Nodes SDK Example

-This example shows how to create Avalanche Validator Nodes (SDK function for nodes to start validating Primary Network / Subnet will be available in the next Avalanche Tooling SDK release).
+This example shows how to create Odyssey Validator Nodes (SDK function for nodes to start validating Primary Network / Subnet will be available in the next Odyssey Tooling SDK release).

-This examples also shows how to create an Avalanche Monitoring Node, which enables you to have a centralized Grafana Dashboard where you can view metrics relevant to any Validator & API nodes that the monitoring node is linked to as well as a centralized logs for the A/O/D Chain and Subnet logs for the Validator & API nodes.
+This examples also shows how to create an Odyssey Monitoring Node, which enables you to have a centralized Grafana Dashboard where you can view metrics relevant to any Validator & API nodes that the monitoring node is linked to as well as a centralized logs for the A/O/D Chain and Subnet logs for the Validator & API nodes.
 An example on how the dashboard and logs look like can be found at https://docs.dione.network/tooling/cli-create-nodes/create-a-validator-aws